-We must retain key regional institutions such as education and health as well as promote our region and local economy as a place to shop and access services.
+We must retain key regional institutions in sectors such as education and health as well as promote our city as a place to shop and access services.

 New business and investment retention

 To remain an attractive place for continued public and private sector investment, we must be proactive and flexible in drawing new businesses and industries to the region.